-This resource consist of PowerPoint quizzes exploring engineering, with a short introductory film, for three different age groups.
+This resource consists of PowerPoint quizzes exploring engineering, with a short introductory film, for three different age groups.

 This bumper pack contains 15 hands on activities for you to get involved this STEPS Engineers Week.
 You can carry out one or as many activities you like!
 Print and copy the activity page of your choice.